Elbrys/FirstSdnApp/README.md

 # FirstSdnApp
-A sample SDN application that works with Elbrys' OpenDaylight as a service (ODL-S).
+Two sample SDN applications that work with Elbrys' OpenDaylight as a service (ODL-S).
 See http://dev.elbrys.com.

+One application, FirstSdnApp, uses Elbrys' OpenNAC api.
+A high-level api for controlling policy for endpoints connecting to your network.

+The other application, FirstRestconfApp, uses the RESTCONF api of ODL-S to get the network topology.

+Another application, FirstSdnAppSwitch, should be run on a Mininet VM.
+It will create a Mininet switch and connect it to your ODL-S instance.
+Run this before running FirstSdnApp or FirstRestconfApp.

 # Current Version
-1.0.0
+1.0.1

 # Prerequisites
    - A free account on Elbrys ODL-S